JohnKendrick/PDielec/docs/_sources/software.rst.txt

         pdgui -threads -cpu 1

 This runs the program on a single processor using the threading library for multiprocessing.
+Sometimes it is more convenient to set these using the environment.
+Two environment variables are read befor any command line options are processed;

+        export PDIELEC_NUM_PROCESSORS=4

+will run `pdgui` on 4 processors.
+By default the number of processors is determined by interrogating the computer.
+This acheived by setting the value of PDIELEC_NUM_PROCESSORS to 0.

+        export PDIELEC_THREADING=TRUE

+will run `pdgui` using the threading multiprocessing options.

 Performance
 ------------

 PDielec has been written to make use of multiprocessor computers.
-On a 4 processor machine the speed-up is nearly linear up to 4 processors, as can be seen in the Figure below.
+On a 4 processor machine using multiprocessing the speed-up is nearly linear up to 4 processors, as can be seen in the Figure below.
+Threading does not appear to be an efficient way of running `PDielec` and it is only recommended if the default multiprocessing options is failing for some reason.

 .. _fig-speedup: